flattenthecurve/guide/_sections/act_and_prepare/en/02-do/14-cleaning-products.md

 {:.do}
-# Be careful when mixing cleaning products at home
+# Do not mix the following cleaning products

-These cleaning products do not mix:
+These cleaning products become dangerous when mixed:

 Products | Negative outcome
 -- | --